Karthik143073/assignment2-mamidi/README.md

 ---

 1. go to kansas city airport
-    1.Walk to the bustop
+    1. Walk to the bustop
-    2.travel by bus to the airport
+    2. travel by bus to the airport
 2. travel to DFW airport
 3. travel to maldives